Alton1998/CoronoVirus-Image-Project/README.md

 After downloading and merging the datasets we need to load these images into Pytorch for Deep Learning.

+We also need to consider what views we are considering.
+Since the [Kaggle Data Set]()

 To load these images into Pytorch

 We also need to perform Pytorch transformations.
 The following are the transformations we need to perform: